code-rush/givel-info/givel/README.md

 - **get all communities**
   - Path: /api/v1/communities/
   - Method: **GET**
-  - Returns: A success message with result as city-state dictionary key-value pair.
+  - Returns: results as an array of communities with city, state member counts.
-  - Description: Returns all cities with their value as states from the database.
+  - Description: Returns all communities in a dictionary with key city, state and members.
                  States are abbreviated.
+The client needs to sort them in the alphabetical order.

 - **get user's profile picture**
   - Path: /api/v1/users/accounts/{user_email}/picture